Doris Gordon

-Doris Clifton Gordon MBE FRCSE FRCOG (10 July 1890 – 9 July 1956) was a New Zealand doctor, university lecturer, obstetrician and women's health reformer.
+Doris Clifton Gordon MBE FRCSE FRCOG (10 July 1890 – 9 July 1956) was a New Zealand doctor, obstetrician, university lecturer and women's health reformer.
 She was known as 'Dr Doris', famous for her work in rural general practice, for raising the status of obstetrics, improving obstetrics education of medical students and doctors, and working for the welfare of mothers and children.

 Early life

 Doris Clifton Jolly was born in Melbourne, Victoria, Australia on 10 July 1890 emigrating with her family to New Zealand in 1894.
+The family lived in Wellington and Tapanui where she attended Tapanui High School.
 She received little primary school education and completed her secondary education in just over one year after deciding to become a medical missionary.
 She entered medical school at the University of Otago in 1911, graduating in 1916.

 Career

 On graduation Gordon became a house surgeon at Dunedin Hospital.
 In 1917 she lectured at the University of Otago, qualified with a Diploma in Public Health and married fellow medical graduate William (Bill) Patteson Pollock Gordon.
 She decided early in her career to devote herself to country practice.
 After doing locum work, she and Bill settled in Stratford, Taranaki in 1919 where they ran a general practice and a small private hospital Marire.
 She became known as 'Dr Doris', synonymous with 'back blocks' (i.e. rural) practice, later publishing two volumes of her autobiography, Backblocks baby-doctor and Doctor down under.

 Gordon was devoted to midwifery care, in particular safe, pain free childbirth.
-She pioneered anaesthesia in childbirth or 'twilight sleep' using morphine and scolapine, as well as Caesarian sections.
+She pioneered anaesthesia in childbirth or 'twilight sleep' using morphine and scopolamine, as well as Caesarian sections.
+She gained an MD in 1924 with her thesis entitled Scopolamine – Morphine Narcosis in Childbirth.

 During the 1920s and 1930s Gordon led the medical profession's struggle with the Department of Health for control of obstetrics.
 She believed all births should take place in hospital and that mothers should be supervised by medical practitioners during pregnancy and postnatally.
-While she had been opposed to state control in medicine she applauded the Labour government's midwifery service introduced in 1938.
+In 1927 she founded the New Zealand Obstetrical Society (which became the New Zealand Obstetrical and Gynaecological Society (NZOGS) in 1935) and was its secretary for many years.
+The Society promoted its aims for better recognition of the practice of obstetrics through meetings, lecture tours, scholarships and liaison with the Department of Health.
+Its view was that births should be attended by a doctor and midwife or doctor and maternity nurse rather than the midwifery led system for births as doctors were needed to administer pain relief.
+While she had been opposed to state control in medicine and midwifery she applauded the Labour government's midwifery service introduced in 1938.
 The service included free hospital deliveries and 14 days' rest in hospital after the birth.